Advanced steam trap monitoring solutions

 Our steam trap advanced monitoring solutions increase productivity, safety and reduces quality control issues.
 You can detect leaks and pinpoint problems in real-time, allowing site engineers to quickly diagnose issues.

 Our wireless steam trap sensors enable remote monitoring of trap performance.
 Sensors include real-time notifications and alerts for performance and safety issues.
 Integration with our cloud-based dashboard, analysis and reporting services provides an “out of the box” solution.

 Remote temperature sensing probes permit (at a minimum) the steam and condensate sides of the trap to be monitored.
-Temperature monitoring provides the most immediate and easily interpreted assessment of the performance of the trap – particularly the identification of traps that are either failing to pass condensate properly or are passing an unexpectedly high level of steam.
-Onboard precision vibration and orientation sensing enable monitoring of movement on fine and large scales indicating internal mechanical failures or external problems such as water hammer.
+Temperature monitoring provides the most immediate and easily interpreted assessment of the performance of the trap.
+Specifically, the identification of traps that are either failing to pass condensate properly or are passing an unexpectedly high level of steam are detected.
+Furthermore, onboard precision vibration and orientation sensing enable monitoring of movement on fine and large scales.
+This can indicate internal mechanical failures or external problems such as water hammer.
 Acoustic sensing permits identification of problems local to and adjacent to the monitor, such as high velocity steam and hammer in pipes that may not even be directly connected to the trap being monitored.

 Monitor whole system performance

 Working together our monitors can be used to identify the large-scale performance of a system that includes steam traps.
 Individual traps can detect issues such as water hammer, however, the synchronised collection across multiple traps permits localisation of such problems and the means to determine root causes and sources.
 The introduction of whole system monitoring provides engineers with the data they require to fully understand the performance of the systems for which they are responsible.